[ Note: this is a modified version of the original web page. See: About ]

 Our landlords, incensed by our insistence that their house did not meet basic standards of habitability, initiated legal action (see footnote**).
 We had no choice but to respond in kind.
 Judging by our experience, many, many, others will have to follow in our footsteps, trailing through courthouse corridors, before the community of Stinson Beach sits up and takes notice.

 It is simply too bad that until then, one of us, directly affected by the town’s sewage management choices, was proud of being a complete stranger to litigation – except for a microscopic small claims court case in the 1990s, for which she was prepped by a consumer activist group founded by Ralph Nader.

-The aggressive responses of the owner of the defective rental house on Stinson Beach and her two sets of lawyers to a polite request for financial redress left Scriba with no alternative to becoming a co-plaintiff in a lawsuit of the kind that – for the parts of it involving personal injury – calls for being slit open and gutted, like a fish, to establish exactly how and to what degree you were hurt; having those claims attacked in ugly, invasive ways by defence lawyers; and enduring bullying and intimidation in a failed attempt at mediation.
-In stark, ironic contrast, nothing in the life of the chief defendant — a real estate broker — is opened up to examination.
+The aggressive responses of the owners of the defective rental house on Stinson Beach and their two sets of lawyers to a polite request for financial redress left Scriba with no alternative to becoming a co-plaintiff in a lawsuit of the kind that – for the parts of it involving personal injury – calls for being slit open and gutted, like a fish, to establish exactly how and to what degree you were hurt; having those claims attacked in ugly, invasive ways by defence lawyers; and enduring bullying and intimidation in a failed attempt at mediation.
+In stark, ironic contrast, nothing in the life of the defendants is opened up to examination.
 That will happen later, at the trial.